 Nowadays, simply inputting an individual’s name into an online search engine can yield a wealth of information.
 You can quickly learn if they own a home, are registered to vote, have recent civil or criminal cases against them, or even determine their job history and likely salary.
 Still, such data leave the attorneys to further interpret how a person may react or behave during the jury trial and deliberation.
 Social media, however, often provides a much deeper dive into who’s who in the venire.

-If you’re using a general internet search engine (Google, Bing, Yahoo) to directly retrieve information, there should be no ethics concerns.
+If you’re using a general internet search engine for jury research (Google, Bing, Yahoo) to retrieve information directly, there should be no ethics concerns.
 The search results should be coming from publicly available information, thus not invading the jurors’ privacy or expectation of privacy.
 The same may be true with some advanced public records searches (paid or unpaid) because they often only serve as an aggregate of records already made public, such as criminal records, property records or voter registration.

 ABA Formal Opinion 466 explains: